Roti (Aashirvaad) (1 Serving) and Tomato and Onion (1 Cup)

 Physical Activity

-Take a short walk after meals to help your body utilize the glucose from your meal more effectively.
+Engage in moderate physical activity, like a brisk walk, after your meal to help your body utilize the glucose more effectively.

 Mindful Eating